pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-intro/_index.md

----
-title: Introduction to MDP
-weight: 102
-draft: false
----

 # Introduction to MDP

-## The elements of the Agent - Environment Interface
+## The elements of the Agent - Environment interface

 We start by reviewing the agent-environment interface with this evolved notation and provide additional definitions that will help in grasping the concepts behind DRL.
 We treat MDP analytically effectively deriving the four Bellman equations.